MaxHeadroom68/ED-Sell1/README.md

 ## GUI
 On start, a small GUI will show command keys, and some timing and debug information.
-Also links to config, log, and script directories.
+Also links to config, log, and script directories, and this README.

 ## Operation notes